magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42584-stock-status-of-configurable-product-not-updated-automatically.md

 ## Issue

-Stock Status for configurable product in the backend does not update automatically when its simple product is set to **In Stock** through API or import.
+Stock status of configurable product in the backend is not updated automatically when its simple product is set to **In Stock** through API or import.

 <ins>Prerequisites</ins>: